mirrorctl/mirrorctl/cmd/mirrorctl/USAGE.md

 Proxy Support
 -------------

-go-apt-mirror uses HTTP proxy as specified in [`ProxyFromEnvironment`](https://golang.org/pkg/net/http/#ProxyFromEnvironment).
+mirrorctl uses HTTP proxy as specified in [`ProxyFromEnvironment`](https://golang.org/pkg/net/http/#ProxyFromEnvironment).
 Set the `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables as needed.

 Logging
 -------

-go-apt-mirror uses Go's standard `slog` library for structured logging.
+mirrorctl uses Go's standard `slog` library for structured logging.
 Log level and format can be configured via the configuration file.

 Shell Completion
 ---------------